What to Expect at your First Hearing Test or Audiological Assessment

 Middle Ear Testing-Tympanometry

-Tympanometry allows the audiologist to test the function of the middle ear space.
+Tympanometry allows the audiologist to test the function of the middle ear space and is an important part of the hearing test.
 A strong peak on the corresponding graph is seen if the ear canal and the middle ear space is clear.
-Tympanometry allows the audiologist to see if there is impacting wax, a tear in the ear drum, or fluid behind the ear drum.
+Tympanometry allows the audiologist to verify if there is impacting wax, a tear in the ear drum, or fluid behind the ear drum that might be clear and difficult to see upon inspection.
 While these issues can often be seen using otoscopy, this objective test allows for confirmation.

 Pure Tone Audiometry

 During speech testing or during the beep tests, the audiologist might play some static sounds in the patient’s ear.
-The patient will be instructed to still indicate when they’ve heard a beep or will be asked to repeat a word back in the presence of the static noise.
-Masking is used if one ear hears better than the other.
-The masking sounds are calculated and keep the ‘better ear’ busy so the audiologist can obtain information for the other ear.
+The patient will still be instructed to indicate when they’ve heard a beep or will be asked to repeat a word back in the presence of the static noise.
+Masking is used if one ear hears better than the other, or if the inner ear hears better than the middle ear.
+The masking sounds are calculated and help keep the ‘better ear’ busy so the audiologist can obtain information for the other ear, or help indicate if the hearing loss has any relation to middle ear function.